AdaCore/training_material/courses/comprehensive_rust_training/140_smart_pointers/01_box.rst

    heap.

 -  Remove the :rust:`Box` in the List definition and show the compiler error.
-We get the message "recursive without indirection", because for data recursion, we have to use indirection, a :rust:`Box` or reference of some kind, instead of storing the value directly.
+We get the message :command:`recursive without indirection`, because for data recursion, we have to use indirection, a :rust:`Box` or reference of some kind, instead of storing the value directly.

 -  Though :rust:`Box` looks like :rust:`std::unique_ptr` in C++, it cannot be empty/null.
-This makes :rust:`Box` one of the types that allow the compiler to optimize storage of some enums (the "niche optimization").
+This makes :rust:`Box` one of the types that allow the compiler to optimize storage of some enums (the :dfn:`niche optimization`).